sathyalog/redux-explained/README.md

 4. import Provider in App.js
 5. `<Provider store={store}>` as a parent element for entire application.
 Now you can see on your redux-devtools-extension where state column is displayed with a message(msg) like shown in screenshot.
+6. create a constants file and export action-type names
+7. create an action file by importing action-type names and create a function in it to dispatch action with payload.
+8. write event handlers for price, quantity dropdowns in component file(app.js).

+#### Points to Remember
+1. Redux is a __single source of truth__.
+Which means it can only have 1 store and 1 reducer(state in it).
+No matter how many reducers you create, you have to combine those reducers and keep it as 1(rootReducer).
+As explained, we will have only one state in rootReducer, where all components has to subscribe and listen to it.

 ---------------------------------------------------------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).